karlzam/ringed-seal-detector/_notes/weekly_notes.md

     - Print out the verbose stuff
     - lots of stuff for early stopping
     - save to the log

-Q's for Fabio:
-- Why do we refresh the batch generator on epoch end for training and not validation?
-  - Resamples at the end of each epoch so different batches in every epoch
-- Should I try with early stopping?
-Why is the default false?
-- Stepping through the training loop, I couldn't get into the "_train_step" function to see the gradient and loss being set, how do you do that?
-- Time shifting samples, back to the ketos selections question: I think I should do this? and I could do the same for negatives if I set the duration to 1sec with a shift of up to 0.5s?
-- How can the model return a "1" for either class?
-Does this mean overfitting?
-- Am I normalizing the data at all currently?
-Trying to make the sites similar in any way?
-I see I might be able to add in a "normalize wav" key, but is there any effort made elsewhere to normalize the data?
-Does the MagSpectrogram do this by itself?

 ## Nov 27 - Dec 1 2023 ##